SaraMWillis/example-docs/docs/running_jobs/cpus_and_memory/index.md

 ## Things to Watch out for

-- **Invalid Values**

 Be careful when requesting memory and memory per CPU.
-Note that if you request invalid mem/cpu values, unpredictable results may occur:
+Note that {==if you request invalid mem/cpu values, unpredictable results may occur==}:
-        1. You may may be put in queue for a high memory node which have significantly longer wait times.
-        2. You may receive less memory than expected

 - **Memory and CPU Mismatches**

-    In the case of batch script: if you request memory instead of memory/CPU, the scheduler will automatically bump up your CPU allocation to match your memory requirements if there is a mismatch.
-This means, for example, if you were to request one CPU and 50 GB of total memory, the scheduler would allocate 10 CPUs to your job.
+    In batch scripts, if you request `--memory` instead of `--mem-per-cpu`, the scheduler will automatically increase your CPU allocation to align with your memory requirements in case of a mismatch.
+For instance, if you request one CPU and 50 GB of total memory, the scheduler will adjust your resource requirements by allocating 10 CPUs to match your memory request.

 - **Invalid Mem/CPU Options**

-    If you request a mem/CPU value that is invalid, the scheduler will not reject it and will try to accomodate your request.
-This may mean your job will be bumped to the high memory node if you request more than the standard ratio.
-It may also mean you'll get less memory than expected.
+    If you request a mem/CPU value that isn't valid, the scheduler won't outright reject your job.
+Instead, it will attempt to accommodate your request.
+This could involve your job being moved to a high memory node if you ask for more than the standard ratio.
+However, high memory nodes usually have considerably longer wait times compared to standard nodes, potentially resulting in a longer queue time than anticipated.

+    Alternatively, you might end up with less memory allocated than you expected.
+For instance, there aren't any machines with a memory ratio exceeding 41 GB/CPU.
+Therefore, if you request 100 GB/CPU, your job will still be constrained by the physical limits of available memory.